1.2. Obtaining the SDK

 Note that if you are using our Docker image (see Environment), the APT repository is already configured within the image, so you can skip the above step when working within a Docker container.

-You will then be able to install the SDK using the following command:
+You will then be able to install the SDK using APT - make sure to run sudo apt update after

 Package |